 The following mitigation measures are recommended to minimise and avoid impacts upon the identified threatened flora, fauna and community values (FFG Act listed threatened species).
+These measures are general across the construction footprint and are not site specific;

 Implement pest animal management and control within the inundation area (and ideally surrounding areas), however this may require Parks Victoria to expand current pest control programs within the park to target these areas during inundation events.